Pork ribs are a tasty treat, whether flame-grilled, oven-baked, or cooked to perfection in a smoker!

 St. Louis ribs are essentially spare ribs that have been trimmed down to a neat rectangular package.

 This makes the rack of ribs easier to accommodate on the grill and promotes a more even cook.

-The trimming of the spare ribs to produce the St, Louis cut makes the ribs easier to eat, but the flavor, tenderness, and juiciness are the same as that of spare ribs.
+The trimming of the spare ribs to produce the St. Louis cut makes the ribs easier to eat, but the flavor, tenderness, and juiciness are the same as those of spare ribs.